milo-dixon/milo-dixon.github.io/content/database/redo-py.md

 He told me in the hallway in October.
-The school didn't know yet
+Nobody at school knew us
 We knew each other.

 He leaned in real close